theapache64/theapache64.github.io/src/content/blog/learning-basic-electronics-by-building-fireflies.md

     - tooling
 ---

+> Disclaimer: this post is written in a raw, unstructured, real-time format and celebrates small wins, honest mistakes, and the messy process of learning and building.
+It's not the ultimate guide - just what worked for me, shared as-is.
+If you like seeing how things break and get fixed, you're in the right place!

 ![alt text](9f82a046ec3d9d73e5ff321148b55bc8eba02f87.png)

 I love fireflies.
 But in recent years, they stopped coming for reasons I don't know.
 No tiny, glowing dots in the dark like they used to.
 I miss them more than I expected.